 The lounge has six shower rooms located on a hall at the rear of the lounge.
 I took a look but did not shower because time was short on this layover.

-Other services and features of this lounge include wifi, newspapers and magazines, a sleeping area, and fax and printer.
-The wifi is fast as is the general rule in the Republic of Korea.
-I connected upon entering the lounge without logging in.
+Other services and features of this lounge include WiFi, newspapers and magazines, a sleeping area, and fax and printer.
+The WiFi is fast as is the general rule in the Republic of Korea.
+Somehow I connected upon entering the lounge without logging in.

 Perhaps the best feature of the Korean Air Prestige lounges at ICN is the cheerful assistance provided by the agents.
 Too bad that attitude hasn’t spread to some of the agents in the KAL lounges at JFK and LAX.

-After exploring the Prestige Lounge East for an hour or so, I departed to complete The Great Seoul/Incheon Priority Pass Lounge Crawl by checking out the three new Priority Pass lounges in Terminal 2.
-That report will appears in Part 4.
+After exploring the Prestige Lounge West for an hour or so, I departed to complete The Great Seoul/Incheon Priority Pass Lounge Crawl by checking out the three new Priority Pass lounges in Terminal 2.
+That report appears in Part 4.

 Korean Air has greatly improved the food, look and feel of the Terminal 2 Prestige Lounges over the Prestige lounge in Terminal 1 and the KAL lounge in the Concourse Terminal.
 While every lounge looks better when empty and uncluttered, the East and West Prestige lounges should be able to handle crowding and still offer a much improved experience.
-As will be reported next, however, food and beverages at the Priority Pass lounges in Terminal 2 still surpass the offerings in the Terminal 2 Prestige Lounges.
+As will be reported in the next installment of The Great Seoul/Incheon Lounge Crawl food, and to a lesser extent, beverages at the Priority Pass lounges in Terminal 2 still surpass the offerings in the Terminal 2 Prestige Lounges.

 In the battle between Asiana and Korean Air, the Asiana business-class lounges in Terminal 1 and the Concourse were a significant advantage for Asiana.
 The improved Prestige Lounges reduce that advantage.
 Plus, Korean Air and the new Prestige Lounges have improved their position just by being in Terminal 2.
 The beauty and functionality of this terminal are outstanding.
 For Terminal 2 and the new Prestige Lounges, Korean Air deserves a well done.